sagemathinc/cocalc/notes/final_push.md

  [ ] (1:00?) make hub do "bup fsck -g" regularly.

  [ ] (1:30?) when restoring a project using a bup backup, make it robust in face of hub not actually having the backup it claims to have; this could possibly involve scrubbing db every once in a while too.
 Also, just investigate possibility of storing these backups in cassandra somehow.

+ [ ] consider using https://tahoe-lafs.org/trac/tahoe-lafs for storing all user projects in a distributed way; bup isn't reliable enough.

  [ ] worksheet fail with local_hub log:
          Trace